juanpc2018/How-to-Rsync-Samba-from-Windows-to-Linux-NTFS-to-XFS/README.md

 #8. ls does Not work directly with SMB shares.
 #9. smbclient does Not work with Windows without winbind & reboot.
 #10. smbclient is useless for Rsync.
+#11. remote://ip4 is useless for Rsync.
+#12. smb://ip4 is useless for Rsync.

 DONE.